asilha/p4lang-behavioral-model/README.md

-# BEHAVIORAL MODEL REPOSITORY
+# BEHAVIORAL MODEL (bmv2)

 [![Build Status](https://travis-ci.org/p4lang/behavioral-model.svg?branch=master)](https://travis-ci.org/p4lang/behavioral-model)

-This is the second version of the P4 software switch (aka behavioral model), nicknamed bmv2.
-It is meant to replace the original version, p4c-behavioral, in the long run, although we do not have feature equivalence yet.
-Unlike p4c-behavioral, this new version is static (i.e. we do not need to auto-generate new code and recompile every time a modification is done to the P4 program) and written in C++11.
-For information on why we decided to write a new version of the behavioral model, please look at the FAQ below.
+This is the second version of the reference P4 software switch, nicknamed bmv2 (for behavioral model version 2).
+The software switch is written in C++11.
+It takes as input a JSON file generated from your P4 program by a [P4 compiler](https://github.com/p4lang/p4c) and interprets it to implement the packet-processing behavior specified by that P4 program.

 This repository contains code for several variations of the behavioral model, e.g. `simple_switch`, `simple_switch_grpc`, `psa_switch`, etc.
 See [here](targets/README.md) for more details on the differences between these.

+**bmv2 is not meant to be a production-grade software switch**.
+It is meant to be used as a tool for developing, testing and debugging P4 data planes and control plane software written for them.
+As such, the performance of bmv2 - in terms of throughput and latency - is significantly less than that of a production-grade software switch like [Open vSwitch](https://www.openvswitch.org/).
+For more information about the performance of bmv2, refer to this [document](docs/performance.md).

 ## Dependencies

-On Ubuntu 14.04, the following packages are required:
+On Ubuntu 16.04, the following packages are required:

 - automake
 - cmake